This post covers the nitty gritty of why Korean gyms are awful and how you too can experience them.

 - Nonsensical rules like wearing a swim cap in the pool, even if you’re bald.

 - Gym owners with MBAs from clown college.

 - Gym fees that would get you a VIP membership in Beverly Hills.

 - Showers that would be a bit too on the nose for Alcatraz.

 Yes, I’m sure the gym culture in Kabul isn’t what it once was, but they probably don’t charge 100 dollars a month and blast off-brand K-pop at full volume.
 I stand by my statement that Korean gyms are the worst.

-For reference, even the gym I joined in Marrakesh, Morocco was better than anything I’ve tried in Korea.
-And Morocco isn’t known for its gym culture.
+For reference, the gym I joined in Marrakesh, Morocco was better than anything I’ve tried in Korea.
+And Morocco isn’t known for its fitness culture.

 Why should I join a gym in Korea if they’re so terrible?